 By the end of the program, you will be able to recognize the individual and organizational factors supporting diversity and inclusion.
 You will also get practical tools to support implementing and designing a diversity, equity, and inclusion strategy in your organization.

-Aligning diversity, equity, and inclusion thinking with business goals
+Align diversity, equity, and inclusion thinking with business goals.

 The program is both action and reflection-based.
 During the program, you are challenged to think of questions such as how, diversity, equity, and inclusion play out in daily organizational interactions, and what kind of culture and values would best support diversity, equity, and inclusion initiatives.
 What is your role in building an inclusive and respectful organizational culture, and how can this culture support the organizational strategy?